 Unlike many fine dining restaurants, the portions at Sirocco are generous and are perfect for sharing and trying a little bit everything.
 The servers are knowledgeable and we asked ours to surprise us with a wine choice and dessert; a good decision on both accounts.
 The quality of the food is outstanding; full of flavor that comes through in the freshness and the high quality ingredients.
 You’ll leave with a souvenir of house made biscotti.

 Spa Esmeralda.
 Who can resist a spa?
 Not many apparently as the spa is very busy with hotel guests and locals.
 The desert hot stone massage is a good choice if you like heat.
 The spa has an outdoor relaxation area and in cooler weather it’s a peaceful start or end to your spa day.

 Want to Know More?
 Read the review of the Renaissance Resort & Spa, now part of the Ciao Bambino Approved Hotel Collection.
 Our Check Availability Form goes right to the hotel for best possible rooms and pricing.
-If you go this route, our family travel expert booking service will help ensure all needs are met and answer any outstanding questions.
+If you go this route, our Family Travel Advising service will help ensure all needs are met and answer any outstanding questions.